doyler29/P2PFinance-Personal-Decentralized-Finance/README.md

 Frontend Development
 Prompt: "Design a frontend with a home page showing no P2P trading fees for the first year (except escrow), assets, referrals, profit sharing.
 Add an account page for editing profiles, AI verification, investments, analytics, referral analytics, transactions, governance voting, with tiered access.
 Ensure responsive, user-friendly design, emphasizing community engagement."

-Conclusion
-By following the stage-by-stage prompts, you can instruct Caffeine AI to build my P2P crypto exchange on ICP with a Broker management system, ensuring community-oriented  profit-sharing governance, before starting, and refine code for complex features like analytics and broker client tracking.
-Ensure compliance with regulations and prioritize security, especially for financial features like escrow and payments.
-Leveraging existing platform insights and technical best practices.
-It ensures flexibility for users and brokers, enhancing the platform's appeal and functionality.

-Retail Audience Version: Simplified Plan
-For retail users, here’s a simple guide on how the exchange works, focusing on community benefits:

-Sign Up and Use: Join using Internet Identity, create a profile, and trade P2P or swap assets like CKBTC and ETH, with no trading fees for the first year (just a small escrow fee).
-Use credit cards for quick buys.
-Community Features: Earn rewards by referring friends, with bonuses for using features like swaps or trades.
-Share in profits via a governance token, voting on platform decisions.
-Broker Services: Brokers can manage your investments, with secure wallets and detailed reports, available through subscription plans for high-value users.
-Analytics and Benefits: See easy charts and stats for your trades, investments, and referrals, with more details for paid plans, ensuring you’re part of a community-focused platform.

 Potential Challenges and Additions
 Caffeine AI Limitations: It may struggle with complex analytics (charts, referral tracking) and broker sub-wallet management, so consider using external libraries like Chart.js Chart.js or custom code for refinement.